Kuwa-Script/Kuwa-Script/README.md

 * 🛠️ **Tech Stack:** JavaScript, CSS, and a bit of Python.
 * ⚙️ **Current Project:** Crafting a fully "riced" Hyprland setup on Linux. </br>

-Thanks for stopping by to read about my random coding experiments and overall shenanigans!
+Thanks for stopping by to read about my random coding experiments and overall shenanigans.